execRooted/S.E.G-Project/README.md

 # Secure Encrypted Gateway (S.E.G)

-A self-contained secure communication project built entirely in Python, designed to encrypt messages and files using a shared password.
+A self-contained secure communication project built entirely in Python, designed to encrypt messages and files on windows using a shared password.
 Only users with the same password and the program can access the data.

 ---